 Eating more may help gain muscle, but if you are not careful then you will gain a lot of fat too, which can be difficult to lose and will definitely ruin your whole aesthetic.

-Read on to discover some bulking tips that will help you to gain lean muscle with minimum fat gains.
+Read on to discover some bulking tips (read this guide for a more in-depth look at bulking effectively) that will help you to gain lean muscle with minimum fat gains.

 #1: Eat clean